morganwkelly/spatInfer_test/README.md

           )
 ```

-Besides `placebo`, `spatInfer` gives a second diagnostic, a synthetic outcome test, that tests the hypothesis that the outcome $y$ is spatial noise, and thus independent of the treatment $x1$.
+Besides `placebo`, `spatInfer` gives a second diagnostic `synth`, a synthetic outcome test that tests the hypothesis that the outcome $y$ is spatial noise, and thus independent of the treatment $x1$.

 ``` r
 synth(y ~ x1 + x2, dat,